GoogleCloudPlatform/marketplace-k8s-app-tools/docs/managed-updates.md

   --gcs_repo=gs://your-bucket/your-company/your-app/1.0
 ```

-This should print out the URL of the published metadata file.
+This command prints the URL of the published metadata file.
 Its location
-is deterministically derived from the GCS repo and the version.
+is derived from the GCS repo and the version.

 You can now install the application at this version:

 ```shell